 Leaders can incorporate Stoic principles into their decision-making and communication styles to cultivate greater emotional intelligence and promote ethical leadership.

-Here are ways Stoicism can be infused in leadership:
+Here are ways Stoicism can be infused into leadership:

 Why does the world need more Stoic men?